jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 ### File structure

-The JXP project file is simple text file that contains package description written as json literal object:
+The JXP project file is a simple text file that contains package description written as json literal object:

 ```js
 {